Skip to content

 When working correctly, access control is the way a web application enforces policies that manage access to content and functions, granting authorization to some users and denying it to others.
 Application access policies can be “broken” when developers misconfigure functional-level access, resulting in flaws or gaps that deny access to legitimate users and let attackers assume the role of users or administrators outside of an application’s intended permissions.
 Broken access control failures can lead to unauthorized information disclosure, modification or destruction of data, and the performance of a business function that deviates from its intended use.

-Trusted server-side code or server-less API, where an attacker can't modify the access control check or metadata, is the only effective access control.
+Trusted server-side code or server-less API, where an attacker can't modify the access control check or metadata, is the only effective way to prevent broken access control.

 Learn More About Contrast Security